skatsuta/monkey-compiler/README.md

 * Added support for floating-point numbers and their arithmetic (`+`, `-`, `*`, `/`) and comparison (`<`, `>`, `==`, `!=`) operations
 * Added support for "greater than or equal to" (`>=`) and "less than or equal to" (`<=`) comparison operators
 * Added support for logical AND (`&&`) and OR (`||`) operators
-* Added support for assignment statements without `let` keyword
+* Added support for variable assignment statements without `let` keyword
-* Added support for reassignment statements
+* Added support for variable reassignment statements
+* Added support for setting values into existing arrays and hash maps

 ## Prerequisites